pulumi/docs/content/docs/pulumi-cloud/admin/self-hosted/components/deployments.md

 To do so, follow these steps:

 1. Create a new deployment pool.
-Navigate to **Settings > Deployment runners** in the left-hand menu of your Pulumi Cloud organization, click **Add new pool**, and copy the generated access token.
+Navigate to **Settings** then **Deployment runners** in the left-hand menu of your Pulumi Cloud organization, click **Add new pool**, and copy the generated access token.

 1. Select the **Kubernetes** tab and follow the on-screen instructions to install and configure your Kubernetes-native deployment agent.